ec2u/data/src/main/static/datasets/index.md

 and  [`dct:accessRights`](https://www.w3.org/TR/vocab-dcat-2/#Property:resource_access_rights) properties as described in the [asset](assets.md) data model.

+> [!WARNING]
-> **⚠️** The licensing terms defined by the `dct:license` property apply to the dataset as a whole: individual entries
+> The licensing terms defined by the `dct:license` property apply to the dataset as a whole: individual entries
 > in the dataset may define their own licensing terms.

 # Sources